bluescreenjay/databridge_updates_riva_jain/lab_notebook.md

 ---

 #### Date and Location
-September 12, 2025 - Engel 303
+September 12, 2025 - Engel 303<br>

 #### Main Topic of Shift Worked
-Basic data exploration on the shopping dataset for (Kind of an admin day)
+Basic data exploration on the shopping dataset<br>
+(Kind of an admin day)<br>

 #### Inputs
-Data from the Kaggle dataset here: https://www.kaggle.com/datasets/zubairamuti/shopping-behaviours-dataset Dataset also in GitHub repo as shopping_behavior_updated.csv
+Data from the Kaggle dataset here: https://www.kaggle.com/datasets/zubairamuti/shopping-behaviours-dataset<br>
+Dataset also in GitHub repo as shopping_behavior_updated.csv<br>

 #### Code Worked On
-Shopping_dataset_exploration.ipynb - I set up the workflow of what I was doing with markdown blocks and began reading in/exploring the data
+Shopping_dataset_exploration.ipynb - I set up the workflow of what I was doing with markdown blocks and began reading in/exploring the data<br>
-Lab_notebook.md - went ahead and set it up with a template so I can start adding to it Started GitHub repo - started this GitHub repo
+Lab_notebook.md - went ahead and set it up with a template so I can start adding to it<br>
+Started GitHub repo - started this GitHub repo<br>

 #### Outputs
-Not much yet - more outputs likely to come next shift - got caught up in setting up lab notebook/admin work today
+Not much yet - more outputs likely to come next shift - got caught up in setting up lab notebook/admin work today<br>

 #### Action Items
-Add repo to Github org - check w/ Jonathan
+Add repo to Github org - check w/ Jonathan<br>
-Finish data exploration
+Finish data exploration <br>
-Create word document writeup
+Create word document writeup<br>
-Write readme for repo
+Write readme for repo<br>

 #### Other Notes
-First time in the lab hooray!
+First time in the lab (hooray!)<br>